hedza06/spring-boot-monitoring/README.md

 endpoints and lets you add your own.

 ### Requirements
-- Docker CE installed locally
+- Docker CE installed
+- Docker Compose installed
 - Java 17 and Maven 3.X.X

 ### Running the project